Internal Medicine Residency Curriculum

 The Internal Medicine Residency in NYU Langone’s Department of Medicine prepares leaders in healthcare with comprehensive and outstanding clinical training for interns and junior and senior residents.

-In addition to seeing patients, you complete a variety of formal teaching activities designed to enhance the learning that occurs during rotations.
-As part of your inpatient training, academic activities include daily morning reports, seminars, conferences, morbidity and mortality rounds, weekly department grand rounds, physical diagnosis rounds, point-of-care ultrasonography (POCUS) training, and “boot camp” in the intensive care unit (ICU).
+As part of inpatient training, internal medicine interns and residents participate in regularly scheduled academic activities including clinical case discussions, interactive noon conferences, morbidity and mortality rounds, weekly departmental grand rounds, physical diagnosis rounds, patient safety conference, point-of-care ultrasonography (POCUS) training, and “boot camp” in the intensive care unit (ICU).

-In the outpatient setting, residents complete academic activities on a half-day schedule.
-While the focus varies based on residency track, as well as year of training, all residents have small group seminars that emphasize developing self-awareness and reflective practices to bring to your clinical work and teaching.
+In the outpatient setting, the academic activities occur on a half-day schedule.
+While the focus varies based on residency track and year of training, all residents have small-group seminars that emphasize developing self-awareness and reflective practices to bring to your clinical work and teaching.

 We use a 4+2 block scheduling model to minimize conflicts between inpatient and outpatient responsibilities and improve care transitions during ambulatory care training experiences.